passive preamplifier with switchable active stages

 Therefore I chose a bit-wise weighting of the switching stages.

 The fist stage switches by -1dB, the second by -2dB, the third by -4dB, the fourth by -8dB, etc. With only 7 stages I could realize 128 steps of -1dB value from 0dB down to -127dB.
 Unfortunately this technique requires tightly tolerated resistor values.
-The PRE makes useage of specially manufactured resistors, tolerated to the 4th digit.
+The Pre makes useage of specially manufactured Bulk Metal Foil resistors from Vishay, tolerated to the 4th digit.

-With this level of tolerance the volume control circuit of the PRE gains the precision of a measurement instrument.
+With this level of tolerance the volume control circuit of the Pre achieves the precision of a measurement instrument.
 The linearity difference in volume level remains below 0.02dB over the full range.
-The interchannel differences remains in the low promille-range.
+The interchannel differences is down in the low promille-range.

-Still though You will find active stages within the PRE in form of plug-In modules.
-A Input signal symmetrizing stage with switchable gain factor of 1 or 2 (0dB, or +6dB) can be switched via IR-commander into the signal path in fornt of the volume control network as wanted and on demand.
+Still though You will find active stages within the Pre in form of plug-In modules.
+A Input signal symmetryzing stage with switchable gain factors of 1 or 2 (0dB, or +6dB) can be switched via IR-commander into the signal path ahead of the volume control network as wanted and on demand.

-As an option a Buffer stage can be plugged-in.
-It is also into-the signal-path-switchable by IR-commander any time.
+As an option a Buffer stage can also be plugged-in.
+It too is switchable into the signal-path by IR-commander at any time.